Recently, I realized that I’ve been seeing my role of Integrator™ all wrong—and it changed everything about my work.

 When a manager comes to me with a problem, I don’t have the same knee-jerk reaction to solve it for them anymore.
 I don’t have to take on that burden.
 Instead, I can empower them to solve the issue themselves.
 Then, they’re free to do all the things in their department that they love to do.

 Handpicked related content: 5 Effective ways to give credit where credit is due

 Working with the Visionary

-Many Integrators at the Forum had a challenging relationship with their Visionaries.
-Managing ideas and goals from their Visionaries was difficult, creating a stumbling block that made it more difficult to go to work each day.
+Many Integrators at the IMF had a challenging relationship with their Visionaries.
+Managing ideas and goals from their Visionaries was difficult, creating a roadblock that made it more difficult to go to work each day.

-Having authentic, open conversations that build relationships and build trust—those are critical.
+Having authentic, open conversations with the intent to build relationships and build trust—those are critical.
 Integrators and Visionaries can really benefit from getting more help to do that.

-Integrators have a tendency to get beat up a little bit—they’re the executors.
-They just plow ahead without realizing the value they provide to everyone else.
+Integrators have a tendency to get beat up a little bit because they’re the task executors.
+They plow ahead without realizing the value they provide to everyone else.
 It’s kind of a thankless job.
 The Visionary gets credit for developing great ideas, but they wouldn’t be successful without the Integrator.